 The Company held a 100% interest in the Bobby's Pond mining lease located in the Buchans area of central Newfoundland, which is renowned for the historic Buchans Mine (production 1928-1984), and host to several other active volcanogenic massive sulphide (VMS) projects.
 The most advanced of the current projects is the Duck Pond deposit which was put into production in January 2007 by Teck Cominco Limited.
 The Bobby's Pond deposit is located approximately 45 kilometres west by road of the Duck Pond mine/mill development.
 The property is subject to a 2% net smelter return royalty payable to the original prospector.
 On July 29, 2013, the Company entered into an agreement (the "Bobby's Pond Agreement"), whereby Centrerock Mining Limited ("Centrerock"), a wholly owned subsidiary of Minco plc (AIM Market: MIO) ("Minco"), will acquire a 100% interest in the Bobby's Pond property in two phases.
 Under the terms of the Bobby's Pond Agreement, Centrerock acquired a 75% interest in the property for a cash payment of \$450,000 and a 1% net smelter return royalty ("NSR") on commercial production in favor of Mountain Lake.
-Centrerock has the right to acquire the remaining 25% of the property, subject to fulfilling certain conditions, for a one-time further payment of \$175,000 to Mountain Lake.
-Centrerock is the operator of the property and has agreed to incur \$150,000 in exploration expenditures on the property by July 31, 2014.
+Centrerock has the option to acquire the remaining 25% of the property, subject to fulfilling certain conditions (all of which were met as at February 28, 2014), for a one-time further payment of \$175,000 to Mountain